the-isf-academy/new-making-with-code/content/cs9/unit02/project_story/_index.md

 ---

+### 🌄 ASCII Art

-🌄 **ASCII Art.**  ASCII Art is low-fi art that will print directly in the Terminal.
+ASCII Art is low-fi art that will print directly in the Terminal.
 For example...

 ```
  |\    o